 Very few people, if any, ever take the time to read through all the information on a page.
 Instead people skim through rather quickly trying to accomplish a task.

-UX designers focus on a logical progression that a user will go through to make a decision whereas UI designers focus on the look and feel and the interactive design of the page as the means through which to convince the user to make a decision.
+The main differences between UX vs UI that complement each other are that UX designers focus on a logical progression that a user will go through to make a decision whereas UI designers focus on the look and feel and the interactive design of the page as the means through which to convince the user to make a decision.

 But they do so through the lens specific to their profession and training.